freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/tutorials/realistic-playfield/1-textures.md

 Here a few tips that will probably make your life easier.

-- Click on the small circle right to the *wood mask* layer, and set the opacity to 50%.
+- Click on the small circle right to the *wood mask* layer and set the opacity to 50%.
 This way, all elements in that layer are semi-transparent, allowing you to align your edges much better.
 - Draw with no stroke and a fill color that doesn't exist in the art, like magenta.
 It gives you a better contrast and allows you to be more precise.
-- Disable smart guides (`Ctrl+U`).
+- Disable smart guides (`CTRL+U`).
 It's much less annoying when you manipulate the curves.
 - Use Illustrator's [Live Corners](https://helpx.adobe.com/illustrator/using/reshape-with-live-corners.html) feature.
 Specially for inserts, draw pointed corners and use Live Corners to round them off.
 You can do this for each corner individually.
 - Try to get a photo of the real playfield's back side.
 It gives you a better idea how narrow the inserts are cut.
 Often, the printed border of the insert overlaps with the hole, which isn't visible in the playfield scan.
 - If you're unsure whether a hole will be visible or not, draw it.
 Poly count isn't as important in modern engines, and it'll save you a lot of time.